dcos/dcos-images/README.md

 # dcos-images
+This is a test change, please ignore and DO NOT MERGE THIS!

 The reference for DC/OS images and how to build them.
 The goal of this repo is to standardize, across all DC/OS users and developers, the usage and build process of OS cloud